developmentseed/couch-sqlite/README.md

 * sqlite: path to the SQLite database.
 Does not need to actually exist -- couch-sqlite autocreates it.
 * table: SQLite table name.
 * schema: table schema, used when autocreating the table.
-* keys: when determining whether to insert an update a row, these keys are checked.
 * couchHost: the host of the couch database
 * couchPort: the port on which couch is running
 * couchDb: the database name